How to Build a To-Do App in Vue.js - Part 1

 July 8th, 2016 | By Lamin Sanneh | 7 min read

-With web applications becoming more sophisticated, the popularity of JavaScript frameworks has been on the rise.
-With this increased fame, there are several capable frameworks out there to choose from.
-Some of the most popular choices are AngularJS, Ember.js and Vue.js.
+There are several frameworks out there to choose from.
+Some of the most popular choices are AngularJS, Ember.js, and Vue.js.
 All these frameworks are capable of building large and modern web applications.

-With that out of the way, let us now setup our environment so we can get up and running with our Todo App.
+With that out of the way, let us now set up our environment so we can get up and running with our Todo App.
 You will first need to have node.js and npm installed.
 After that, you must install vue-cli using the following command.

 npm install - g vue - cli

 There are many templates to bootstrap a new Vue.js application using the vue-cli.
 We will use a popular one called webpack.
 This template scaffold outputs ES2015/ES6 JavaScript, the latest stable version of JavaScript.
-To create a new project, go to any folder and setup a new application using:
+To create a new project, go to any folder and set up a new application using:

 vue init webpack vuetodo

 You may get asked a few questions on the way.
 Just keep pressing enter to carry on with the defaults.
+Go inside the new directory using

 cd vuetodo